Clicking History of Indian Railways with Mobile Phone

 Timings: 9:30 am to 5:30 pm, closed on Mondays and National Holidays.

-Entry Ticket: Rs 20 for an adult, Rs 10 for a child This does not include the cost of Joy Ride on Train.
+The entry ticket to the National Rail Museum on weekdays is Rs 50 for an adult, Rs 20 for a child, on weekends the price is INR 100 for adults INR 40 for children, and This does not include the cost of Joy Ride on Train.
 Ticket to toy train is Rs 100 /- there are some other simulators also that function sometimes like a steam simulator, diesel simulator etc. but are not regular.

 I promise that I will not sell, rent, or donate your email to anybody